SquareBracketAssociates/Booklet-Glorp/Chapters/Glorp/Glorp.md

-Now that we explained in more detail the main parts of Glorp's descriptor system, we're ready to extend our basic example, we're going to create a minimal invoicing model to include the concepts just learnt.
+Now that we explained in more detail the main parts of Glorp's descriptor system, we're ready to extend our basic example, we're going to create a minimal invoicing model to include the concepts just learned.

 We will
 - define new Pharo class